 - Colghan’s Ultralight tent stakes: The budget alternative for above that happens to be much longer.
 I use them in my car camping tote.
 The areas for car camping tends to have harder ground and beats on stakes.
 Why not use the budget, but still capable, alternative?

-The gutter nails are a little more crude than the two previous items above and don’t pull out of the ground quiet as easily.
-The gutter nails work surprisingly well overall, however.
+The gutter nails are a little cruder than the two previous items above and don’t pull out of the ground quite as easily.
+(Simple solution?
+Make a loop and tie off with double overhand knot with some bank line. ) The gutter nails work surprisingly well overall, however.

 Along with bank line or paracord, I use gutter nails with the tarp I have stored in the vehicle.
 Perfect for erecting a sun shade, gear cover or a rain fly when car camping